 Enjoy Public Art Gallery

-Enjoy –what a great name for a gallery.
 Enjoy’s aim is to promote the discourse of contemporary art practice no matter its form.
 They do this by both generating and facilitating contemporary art projects.
 With a special focus on emerging artists, an eye for the new and a willing spirit, Enjoy is an important voice on the New Zealand art scene.
-Past projects include New Zealand artist Helen Calder who has an intimate relationship with colour, an installation piece by two other New Zealand artists, Melissa Laing and Kerry Ann Lee which used digital videos, sonic art and publications to explore ideas about migration and settlement in New Zealand, and a collaborative project between Simon Morris and Brenda Sullivan which explored the gallery as a living entity.
-Enjoy is also home to an artist space with individual shows and a summer residency programme.
+Past projects include New Zealand artist Helen Calder who has an intimate relationship with color, an installation piece by Melissa Laing and Kerry Ann Lee ,which used digital videos, sonic art, and publications to explore ideas about migration and settlement in New Zealand, and a collaborative project between Simon Morris and Brenda Sullivan, which explored the gallery as a living entity.
+Enjoy is also home to an artist space with individual shows and a summer residency program.

 Page Blackie Gallery

 Page Blackie Gallery represents leading contemporary New Zealand artists, showcasing both contemporary and historic artwork.
-With three independent exhibiting spaces, and more than 25 years of experience, the gallery is an authority on the national contemporary art scene.
-Visiting their spacious gallery, one might become acquainted with Emily Wolfe and her domestically set paintings, John Walsh’s realistic portraits or Max Gimblett’s colourful concoctions that fuse abstract expressionism, modernism, Eastern and Western spiritual beliefs and ancient culture.
+With three independent exhibiting spaces and more than 25 years of experience, the gallery is an authority on the national contemporary art scene.
+Visiting their spacious gallery, one might become acquainted with Emily Wolfe and her domestically set paintings, John Walsh’s realistic portraits, or Max Gimblett’s colorful concoctions that fuse Abstract Expressionism, Modernism, Eastern and Western spiritual beliefs, and ancient culture.

 Pataka Art + Museum